Solar photovoltaics & solar fuels

 Bringing everything together, Sir Harry Kroto, Nobel Laureate for Chemistry and our Past President, talks on BBC World News about the future of renewable energy and how advances in harvesting the energy of the sun, such as organic solar cells and artificial photosynthesis, are being inspired by nature.

 There have been ups and downs in the story of the photovoltaics industry recently, but there has been overall significant growth in the uptake of this technology.
 For instance, the amount of new solar photovoltaic capacity installed globally in 2013 was 30% greater than in 2012 with, for the first time, more new installations in Asia than in Europe.

-In the UK, solar photovoltaic panels are now installed on over half a million buildings and the Government launched a Solar PV strategy this year in order to maximise benefits for consumers, the national energy mix and the economy.
+In the UK, solar photovoltaic panels are now installed on over half a million buildings and the Government launched a Solar PV strategy in 2014 in order to maximise benefits for consumers, the national energy mix and the economy.
 The Scottish Institute for Solar Energy Research released their report on a solar vision for Scotland in 2014.

-Our office in Cambridge, UK, joined this list in 2013 when Julian Huppert our local Member of Parliament switched on our solar panels.
+Our office in Cambridge, UK, joined this list in 2013 when Julian Huppert, our local Member of Parliament at the time, switched on our solar panels.
 Our installation was done by a small local company called Evogreen which we featured in an article on Panels for Pupils about installing solar panels in schools.
 It is also one of the many small, medium and large companies that tell a wider story about the economic opportunities associated with solar and other energy research and innovation.

 In current wafer and thin-film photovoltaic technologies chemical scientists and engineers are contributing to the development of: lower energy, higher yield and lower cost routes to silicon refining; more efficient or environmentally benign chemical etching processes for silicon wafer processing and; processes to improve the deposition of transparent conducting film onto glass.